JAlcocerT/JAlcocerT/content/blog/biz-podcasts-and-docs.md

 > MIT |  A set of over 5800 free MIT-licensed high-quality SVG icons for you to use in your web projects.

+I got mine published for now at `podcast.jalcocertech.com`!

 {{< callout type="info" >}}
 You can generate **podcasts from YT videos** with [notebooklm](https://notebooklm.google.com/)
 {{< /callout >}}

+And most certainly, this astro theme will be a project that can be well linked to TTS/voice clonning/social media.

+So who knows, maybe this blog will migrate at some point to a astro text+audio summary Ai generated :)

 ---